 Rainbow Valley - Tipoftheredgiantbranch

-Bringing together two of Manchester’s most promising and invigorating breakout bands of recent times, the latest offering from our Manchester based micro-label, Icecapades, crams 12 minutes of classic, hook-laden pop precision onto two sides of a 45rpm 7”.
+Bringing together two of Manchester’s most promising and invigorating breakout bands of recent times, our latest offering crams 12 minutes of classic, hook-laden pop precision onto two sides of a 7”.

-Side A is taken up by Sex Hands, three childhood best friends from North Wales, and one new pal from Manchester via Runcorn, making music inspired by the hit TV series Friends.
+Side A is taken up by Sex Hands, three childhood best friends from North Wales, and one new pal from Manchester via Runcorn.
 Taking in members of NW notables Klaus Kinski, Irma Vep and Waiters, they enigmatically straddle the line between uniquely irresistible melodic delights, and unhinged macho-man party anthems.
 Your curiosity may already have been piqued by their recent, excellent (and free to download) collection ‘Season 1’.
-This though is proudly their first appearance on vinyl, and sees them flex their muscle through pulse-rasing standouts; ‘Way, No Way’, and ‘Ichiban’.
+This though is proudly their first appearance on vinyl, and sees them flexing muscle through pulse-rasing standouts; ‘Way, No Way’, and ‘Ichiban’.

 The record is restricted to 250 copies, each coming with beautifully screen-printed covers courtesy of Manchester Artists Alex Humphries and Lucy Jones.